-The members of the Society consist of the Swedish municipalities and county councils/regions.
-The Cooperative Society, is a cooperative venture with the principal purpose of providing members and their majority-owned companies’ access to cost-efficient and stable loan financing.
+The members of the Society are Swedish municipalities and county councils/regions.
+The Society is a cooperative venture with the principal purpose of providing members and their majority-owned companies access to cost-efficient and stable loan financing.

 According to its Articles of Association, the Society shall not be operated with the purpose of generating profit.
 Once consolidation needs have been satisfied, all surpluses shall accrue to the members.
 The members themselves determine the focus of the operations and no individual member has any decisive influence in isolation.
 At the Annual General Meeting, each member has one vote.

 Presented below are some of the principles on which corporate governance is based.
 Additional to these are the formal work plan for the Board of Directors, the instructions to the President and other internal regulations adopted by the Board of Directors.

 The Board of Directors of the Society develops directives for the Company and these are set annually at the Annual General Meeting.
 The owner directives set out the framework of the operations assigned to the Board of Directors of the Company by the Society.
 The owner directives primarily include guidelines regarding consolidation, risk levels, remuneration principles, principles for business travel and representation, expertise on funding matters, development of products and services and any special assignments set for the Company by the Society.
 The owner directives are set annually by the Annual General Meeting of the Company.

 The Company’s overarching objective is to generate the greatest possible benefit for the members of the Society.
 Among other measures, this shall be achieved by maintaining a high proportion of satisfied customers, accounting for a large proportion of members’ loan financing, maintaining a high level of cost efficiency and having the financial strength to support the long-term focus of the operations.
 Follow-up against the targets are presented on page 5.